Have you ever had a piece of resin that didn’t cure properly and it feels sticky to the touch?

 2. Not Mixing Resin Well Enough

-The second most common reason for soft or sticky resin is not mixing your resin well enough
+The second most common reason for soft or sticky resin is not mixing your resin well enough.

 A good stirring technique is important to make sure that you get all the resin and hardener to combine.
-That doesn’t mean whipping it - in fact, that will just cause you bubbling issues, and nobody needs that!
+That doesn’t mean whipping it - in fact, that will just cause bubbling issues, and nobody needs that!

+But it does mean stirring around and around, purposefully, as well as from side to side.
 Scrape the walls and the bottom of the cup a couple of times during mixing to release unmixed resin too.
 Then stir that through as well!

 Keep mixing it until you don’t see any syrupy-looking striations in the resin.
 Your resin kit will have more detailed instructions so make sure you follow them to the letter.